humdrum-tools/humdrum-documentation/guide/ch24/index.md

 `assemble alto.shf soprano > tempfile`

-Then we test this intermediate file for instances of \"part-crossing\"
+Then we test this intermediate file for instances of "part-crossing"
 \-- using our earlier command pipeline:

 `semits -x tempfile | ditto -s = | awk '{if($0~/[^0-9\t-]/)next}{if($1>$2) print NR}'`